dryan/django-filters-js/README.md

 Converts a string into titlecase by making words start with an uppercase character and the remaining characters lowercase.
 This filter makes no effort to keep “trivial words” in lowercase.

+### .upper(value)

+Converts a string into all uppercase.

+### .urlencode(value, safe)

+Escapes a value for use in a URL.
+An optional argument containing the characters which should not be escaped can be provided.

+If not provided, the ‘/’ character is assumed safe.
+An empty string can be provided when all characters should be escaped.

 ## django.contrib.humanize Filters

 ### .intcomma(value)